Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 - when you're feeling better, gradually increasing how much activity you do each day – do as much as you can without your symptoms coming back

-- don't return to things like work, college, school, driving or riding a bike until you feel you've recovered
+- avoiding a return to things like work, college, school, driving or riding a bike until you feel you've recovered

 - avoiding sports or strenuous exercise for at least a week, and avoiding contact sports for at least 3 weeks

-Speak to your GP if you still have symptoms after 2 weeks or you're unsure about returning to activities such as work or sports.
+Speak to a GP if you still have symptoms after 2 weeks or you're unsure about returning to activities such as work or sports.

 Get medical help straight away if you develop any symptoms that mean you should go to hospital or call 999.